 Spatial Planning of Marine Aquaculture Under Climate Decadal Variability: A Case Study for Mussel Farms in Southern California

-Jade Sainz, University of California Santa Barbara, Bren School of Environmental Science & Management, Santa Barbara, CA, United States, Emanuele Di Lorenzo, Georgia Inst Tech, Earth and Atmospheric Sciences, Atlanta, GA, United States, Thomas W. Bell, University of California Los Angeles, Department of Geography, Los Angeles, CA, United States, Steven D Gaines, University of California Santa Barbara, Bren School of Environmental Science and Management, Santa Barbara, United States and Robert J. Miller, University of California, Marine Science Institute, Santa Barbara, United States
+Jade Sainz, University of California Santa Barbara, Bren School of Environmental Science & Management, Santa Barbara, CA, United States, Emanuele Di Lorenzo, Georgia Inst Tech, Earth and Atmospheric Sciences, Atlanta, United States, Thomas W. Bell, University of California Los Angeles, Department of Geography, Los Angeles, CA, United States, Steven D Gaines, University of California Santa Barbara, Bren School of Environmental Science and Management, Santa Barbara, United States and Robert J. Miller, University of California, Marine Science Institute, Santa Barbara, United States

 Abstract: